Fast convergence rates for dose-response estimation: Higher-order estimators

-\begin{remark} The estimator $\widehat\theta(t) = \Pn\{\widehat{f}_0(Z)\}$, corresponding to $m = 1$, is precisely the estimator studied in \cite{colangelo2020double}.
+\begin{remark} The estimator $\widehat\theta_1(t) = \Pn\{\widehat{f}_0(Z)\}$, corresponding to $m = 1$, is precisely the estimator studied in \cite{colangelo2020double}.
 Thus, we may view the $m^{\text{th}}$-order estimator as a higher-order generalization of their approach. \end{remark} \begin{remark} The $m^{\text{th}}$-order estimator that we study has the same form as the $m^{\text{th}}$-order estimator of the functional $\psi = \int \E(Y \mid A = 1, X = x) p(x) dx$ studied in \cite{robins2017higher} (Section 8) except that terms of the form $Af(Z)$ for some function $f$ of the observations are replaced by $K_{ht}(A) f(Z)$.
 In fact, the rate described in Theorem \ref{thm:mthorder} is similar to that for $\psi$ from Theorem 8.1 in \cite{robins2017higher} with $n$ replaced by $nh$.
-Finally, Section 9 in \cite{robins2017higher} presents an estimator that is a modified version of that presented in Section 8.1 where certain terms in the influence functions are ``cut out" to decrease the variances without increasing the bias.
+Finally, Section 9 in \cite{robins2017higher} presents an estimator that is a modified version of that presented in Section 8.1 where certain terms in the influence functions are ``cut out'' to decrease the variances without substantially increasing the bias.
 This results in a more complex estimator that exhibits a better, and in fact minimax optimal under certain conditions, bias-variance trade-off.
-We plan to apply this refinement to the dose-response settings in future work, with the idea of first calculating a candidate minimax lower bound. \end{remark} We propose estimating all nuisance functions, namely $\pi(a \mid x), \mu(a, x)$ and $g(x)$ using a separate independent sample $D^n$.
-Notice that $\Pi(x_i, x_j)$ can be estimated by $b(x_i)^T \widehat\Omega^{-1} b(x_j)$, where $\widehat\Omega$ is a suitable estimator of $\int b(x)b(x)^T g(x) dx$.
-The weight $g(x) = \int K_{ht}(a)p(a, x) da$ can be estimated as $\int K_{ht}(a) \phat(a, x) da$.
-However, for $k$ sufficiently small, an attractive alternative is to use the empirical version of $\Omega$, namely $\widehat\Omega = \Pn\{b(X)b(X)^T K_{ht}(A)\}$.
-See also \cite{mukherjee2017semiparametric} for an in-depth discussion of using the empirical counterpart of $\Omega$ for estimators based on higher-order influence functions.
+We plan to apply this refinement to the dose-response settings in future work, with the idea of first calculating a candidate minimax lower bound. \end{remark}